We consolidate the enforcement, licensing and sector regulation functions of Ministry of Social and Family Development.

 We look after the welfare and safety of residents of our homes through licensing and inspections of residential facilities to raise the standards of care.

-We regulate charities and Institutions of a Public Character in the social and welfare sector to improve their governance in order to serve clients better and to increase stakeholders’ confidence.
+We support the Commissioner of Charities as a Sector Administrator to regulate charities and Institutions of a Public Character in the social and welfare sector to improve their governance in order to serve clients better and to increase stakeholders’ confidence.

 We partner community groups, social service agencies and other government agencies to ensure the homeless and rough sleepers are assisted in a timely manner.